taddison/tjaddison.com/_posts/2018/2018-07-21-Ensuing-your-describe-tags-are-unique-in-pester-tests.md

 }
 ```

-If you've not worked with an AST or parser before (or you have but not in PowerShell) some of this might look a little intimidating (it certainly took me a while to grok it), but I'd encourage you to persevere as the idea is incredibly powerful.
-Also, it's pretty cool to have Pester tests for your Pester tests.
+If you've not worked with an AST or parser before (or you have but not in PowerShell) some of this might look a little intimidating (it took me a while to grok it), but I'd encourage you to persevere as the idea.pattern is incredibly powerful.

+> It's pretty cool to write Pester tests for your Pester tests.

 ![I heard your like Pester tests](/assets/2018/2018-07-21/YoDawg.jpg)

 ## Adding more tests

-Once we have the framework for parsing a test we can then add additional tests fairly easy - the below is a full example that will check every test (`Describe` block) has a tag parameter.
-The only changes are we perform our checks per-describe block (inside a context so you can easily find the failure), and we've moved the tests for parameter/parameter value out of the `FindAll` and onto the other side of a `Should` test.
+Once we have the pattern for parsing and inspecting a test we can add additional tests fairly easily - the below is a full example that will check if every test (`Describe` block) has a `Tag` parameter.
+The main difference to the previous test is we perform our checks per-describe (inside a context that specifies the file, so you can easily track down any failures).
+We've also moved the tests for parameter/parameter value out of the `FindAll` and onto the other side of a `Should` test (because we want to find _all_ the describe blocks and check if they're well formed afterwards).

 ```powershell
 Describe "Every test has a tag" {